Skip section navigation

 Will I see more than one doctor while I'm at Mercy Hospital?

 You may have more than one MIM hospitalist if you have a prolonged hospital stay.
-Our electronic medical record system will ensure that all relevant information regarding your care will be conveyed to your physician(s).
+Our electronic health record system will ensure that all relevant information regarding your care will be conveyed to your physician(s).

 What will my personal physician know about my hospital stay?